-The tropical precipitation response to the QBO phase is analysed first in the annual-mean and then by season (section 3.1).
-175 The potential for aliasing with the ENSO signal is investigated (section 3.2) and OBO-ENSO interactions are further explored (section 3.3), as well as QBO interactions with the Indian Ocean dipole (IOD).
-Finally, interactions between the QBO and the ITCZ, monsoons and the Walker circulation are identified and discussed in section 3.4.
+The tropical precipitation response to the QBO phase is analysed first in the annual mean and then by season (Sect.
+3.1).
+The potential for aliasing with the ENSO signal is investigated (Sect.
+3.2), and QBO-ENSO interactions are further explored (Sect.
+3.3), as well as QBO interactions with the Indian Ocean dipole (IOD).
+Finally, interactions between the QBO and the ITCZ, monsoons and the Walker circulation are identified and discussed in Sect.
+3.4.